Evanfeenstra/example-synth-card/readme.md

 <h4>"Mod" section</h4>
 You can use the XY-pad to control two parameters of the synth sound.
 As you drag the dot around the screen, the synthesizer "wobble" is updated, as well as the CSS of the SVG element.
 This is accomplished with the attribute binding on line 48 style$="{{lfo_style}}"

+Page selection animations are implemented without any javascript at all...Just bind the "selected" attribute of neon-animated-pages to the "selected" attribute of paper-tabs, and specify some animations eg. entry-animation="fade-in-animation" exit-animation="scale-down-animation"